Neighbors Form Human Chain to Stop ICE From Taking Tennessee Man Into Custody

 On Monday, advocates and neighbors alike told CNN affiliates they wouldn't back down.

-“I know they’re gonna come back, and when they come back, we’re coming back,” Young said.
+"I know they're gonna come back," Young said, " and when they come back, we're coming back."